 This can help them feel secure and safe in the classroom.
 To zoom out, this strategy can also boost their confidence which improves their academic performance as well.

-2. Incorporate bullying and its effects in some of your class discussions
+2. Integrate bullying and its effects into some of your relevant class discussions

 It’s good to talk to your students so they can also be aware.
 Bullying is the ultimate destroyer of relationships and even more, it ruins someone’s self-worth.

 By sharing with your students the possible effects of bullying can impact their perspectives and they become mindful of their actions.
 As teachers, we should do everything in our power to stop incidents of bullying in the classroom.